-[1] Gábor Lukács filed a complaint with the Canadian Transportation Agency (Agency) alleging that certain practices of Delta Air Lines, Inc. carrying on business as Delta Air Lines, Delta and Delta Shuttle (Delta) relating to the transportation of large (obese) persons are "discriminatory", contrary to subsection 111(2) of the Air Transportation Regulations, SOR/88-58, as amended, and inconsistent with the Agency's findings in Decision No. 6-AT-A-2008.
+[1] Gábor Lukács filed a complaint with the Canadian Transportation Agency (Agency) alleging that certain practices of Delta Air Lines, Inc. carrying on business as Delta Air Lines, Delta and Delta Shuttle (Delta) relating to the transportation of large (obese) persons are "discriminatory", contrary to subsection 111(2) of the Air Transportation Regulations, SOR/88-58, as amended, and inconsistent with the Agency's findings in (/eng/ruling/6-AT-A-2008) Decision No. 6-AT-A-2008 (/eng/ruling/6-at-a-2008).